louis-tru/quark/docs/CURRENT_WORK.md

 blend mode.
 GL's `drawCGAAColorCmd` is an explicit no-op, and root-matrix display offsets beyond the normal target-pixel mapping have not yet been integrated.

+Follow-up integration added Metal `drawCGAAGradientCmd()` and `drawCGAAImageCmd()` for path fills.
+Gradient/image CGAA draws build their atlas immediately instead of joining the solid-color batch, reconstruct canvas-space paint coordinates from target-pixel CGAA quads with a pixel-to-canvas matrix, and reuse the existing gradient stops / image mask semantics.
+YUV images still fall back to the non-CGAA image path.

 An isolated Metal Compute AA prototype now lives in `test/compute_aa/` and is wired into the macOS test target.
 It demonstrates CPU-flattened path edges, 16x16 tile binning, fixed-grid subpixel winding coverage, a coverage texture, and solid